About Us

 At Punyah Yoga, we are one of the few in Rishikesh that teach Ashtanga Yoga stringently as taught by Pattabhi Jois.
 We teach as it was taught with no modifications.
 We do not skip postures, nor do we change asanas.

-The founder of Punyah Yoga, Hemant Singh, wants to remind students that yoga is a breathing exercise with awareness.
+The founder of Punyah Yoga, Hemant Singh, reminds students that yoga is a breathing exercise with awareness.
 Ashtanga is no different.

 What Is Ashtanga?